 Alexei Saab was convicted in the U.S. of charges stemming from his involvement with Hezbollah

-A Lebanese man who staked out key New York landmarks and who previously planted a bomb in Israel has been convicted of charges related to his membership in Hezbollah, a designated foreign terrorist group.
+A Lebanese man who staked out key New York landmarks and who previously planted a bomb in Israel was convicted of charges related to his membership in Hezbollah, a designated foreign terrorist group.

 “The evidence at trial showed that Saab surveilled some of New York’s most iconic and highly trafficked locations, such as the U.N. headquarters, Statue of Liberty, Rockefeller Center, Times Square, the Empire State Building, and local airports, tunnels, and bridges— in order to provide critical intelligence on how they could be most effectively attacked,” according to U.S. Attorney Damian Williams.
 “Saab’s chilling campaign against the American ideals of liberty and freedom has thankfully come to an end.”